Once students complete orientation sessions, they are granted card access to the building 3 shop spaces,

 Plaster-type casting, concrete casting, working with other loose abrasives like sand or gravel.

-that bring outside air straight back into the building - so there are limits to the kinds of work that can be done there for that
+that bring outside air straight back into the building, though, so there are limits to the kinds of work that can be done

 The OMAX waterjet is in 3-402, and cuts sheet material under water using garnet abrasive.
 This is a messy process,